-of Figures 1a and 1b we present the treatment effect from Study 1 on belief in misinformation using both a dichotomous outcome (rating a false/misleading story as true: 1=Yes; 0=No) and a 7-point ordinal scale of veracity respectively.13 Figure 1a shows that being encouraged to search online increased the probability a respondent rated a false or misleading article as true by 0.055 (F=7.815, P=0.0382; for the full regression table see Section B of the Supplementary Materials).
-As the proportion of people in the control group that believed the false article to be true was 0.30, this represents close to a 18% increase in the probability of respondents rating misinformation as true when encouraged to SOEM.
-Figure 1b shows a 0.15 increase in perceived veracity using a 7-point ordinal scale (F=10.52, P=0.154).
+level15 to predict belief in misinformation (i.e. rating a false or misleading article as true).16 We control for basic demographic factors (age, education, income, ideological congruence, and gender) and, unless noted otherwise, all models in this manuscript follow these specifications.
+In Row 1 of Figures 1a and 1b we present the treatment effect from Study 1 on belief in misinformation using both a dichotomous outcome (rating a false/misleading story as true: 1=Yes; 0=No) and a 7-point ordinal scale of veracity belief, respectively.17 Figure 1a shows that being encouraged to search online increased the probability a respondent rated a false or misleading article as true by 0.057 (P=0.037, Cohen's D = 0.12; for the full regression table, see Section B of the Supplementary Materials).
+Figure 1b shows a 0.16 increase in perceived veracity using a 7-point ordinal scale (P=0.154, Cohen's D = 0.09).

 Figure 1: The effect of searching online to evaluate misinformation on belief in misinformation across Studies 1 through 4.
-Panels a and b present effect sizes and 95 percent confidence intervals for linear regression models testing the effect of SOEM during Studies 1, 2, 3, and 4.
-Panel a presents the effect of SOEM on rating misinformation as true.
-Panel b presents the effect of SOEM on a 7-point ordinal scale of veracity.
+Panels a and b present effect sizes and 95 percent confidence intervals for linear regression models testing the effect of SOTEN during Studies 1, 2, 3, and 4.
+Panel a presents the effect of SOTEN on rating misinformation as true.
+Panel b presents the effect of SOTEN on a 7-point ordinal scale of veracity.